be-fe/JSUILogger/README.md

 # JUILogger

-## A log tool with a UI for javascript!
+## A console log tool with a UI for javascript!
+## Compatible with mobile devices and desktop devices!
+## It would be helpful when your native console can't use!